Saric-Group/trimem_sbeady/README.md

 git clone -b stable https://github.com/lammps/lammps.git lammps
 ```

+In the future, we will add the LAMMPS version the team has worked on as a submodule.

 We can now start installing LAMMPS.
 Go first to the ```lammps``` directory and create the ```build``` folder.
 ```bash
 cd lammps